 When we reached the courthouse, my lawyer wasn’t there and I kept thinking it was because I was going to prison for a long time and that was why she wasn’t there.
 When my lawyer did show up and we sat there waiting for my case number to be called, I watched as the judge handed out massive amounts of times and fines.
 The judge had this stone look on his face that said “I’m not playing” and my faith was really shaken.
 My case was the last case of the day and as I came forward, the judge sat back and a calm smile came over his face.
 As he started reading the charges, I told God that no matter what would happen that I would still serve Him.
 At that moment, the judge picked up his pen and changed the charges from felony possession to attempted to possess, which allowed him to be able to sentence me to probation of 18 months.
 I still believe it was a sentence from God and His way of telling me that play time was over.
 He was truly revealing himself to me and that he would do as he promised to do for me if I chose to follow His plan for my life, which was to serve and obey Him.

 So today, I choose to serve Him and do His will for my life to the best of my ability.
 I had a slip up while I was at GRM and when I did, the feeling of being apart from God was unexplainable.
 The shame and guilt that I felt that day is a feeling I never want to feel in my life again.
 I now attend Morning Star Missionary Baptist Church where I can freely worship God just the way I am.

 I have now moved out of the Men’s Center, into my own home and am studying to become a minister.
-I wanted to give back to God, GRM and the public by volunteering at GRM Family Services by handing out food boxes, clothing, furniture and praying with and for others who are hurting and in need.
+I wanted to give back to God, GRM and the public by volunteering at GRM Community Ministries by handing out food boxes, clothing, furniture and praying with and for others who are hurting and in need.
 This has helped me to stay connected to God and to be used by Him in small ways."